CTCMS-UQ/CTCMS-UQ.github.io/_data_tutorials/data_management_uq.md

 ---
+layout: page
-title: Research data management services at UQ
+title: "Research data management services at UQ"
-author: Emily Kahl
+author: "Emily Kahl"
-tags: data
+categories: data
 ---

 Data management is extremely important in research, but the variety of options for managing research